What is AI Governance?

 Pie with purple wedge

 AI governance demonstrates a commitment to the ethical and successful deployment of AI technologies.
-It defines roles and responsibilities, educates and upskills employees, and introduces policies that support business strategy and values.
+It defines roles and responsibilities, educates and upskills employees, and introduces AI policies that support business strategy and values.

 Pie with purple wedge